-From the architect.
+Text description provided by the architects.
 Walmer Yard is the first residential scheme in Britain by Peter Salter, the internationally acclaimed teacher and architectural designer.
 Seven years in the making, four finely crafted houses built around a shared courtyard in Notting Hill are now being shown to the architectural press.

 The houses reflect Salter’s unique approach to the design of spaces for living.
 The structure, volumes and materials are employed to create a series of rooms and circulation spaces that are precisely tuned to domestic use, private peace and sensory experience.

 The scheme offers an alternative ambition for contemporary domestic architecture: it uses a combination of new, old and non-standard materials selected for fitness for purpose rather than ease of construction, convenience or cost.
 The design and construction has as a result involved painstaking experimentation in materials and techniques, exacting craftsmanship and successful compliance with regulations for non-standard approaches.